DiscoStarslayer/disco-cart/README.md

 ### `port`

-Determines the serial port to connect to, defaults to `COM3`
+Determines the serial port to connect to, defaults to `COM3` for Windows or `/dev/ttyACM0` for Linux.

 ### `out`